What is Fetal Alcohol Syndrome (FAS)?

 How common is FAS?

-The estimated incidence of FAS and FASD is 6-9 cases and 24-48 cases per 1,000 births, respectively.
-That’s up to 5% of all births in the U.S. Some experts believe this to be an underestimate, and that there are even more children with undiagnosed FAS and FASD.
+The estimated incidence of FAS (the full syndrome of fetal alcohol exposure) is 6 cases per 1,000 births.
+The estimated incident of FASD (one or more symptoms of Fetal Alcohol exposure) is 24-48 cases per 1,000 births.
+That means up to 5% of all babies born in the US are affected by FASD.
+Some experts believe this to be an underestimate, and that there are even more children with undiagnosed FAS and FASD.
 (AAP 2015)

 FAS is the leading preventable cause of birth defects and intellectual and neurodevelopmental disabilities.
 (AAP 2015)